Key Information for our Families

 Friends of Hobletts Manor School (FoHMS)

-We have a full and active Governing Body, which includes Parent Governors as well as representatives from staff, the local authority and the local community.
+We have a full and active Governing Board, which includes Parent Governors as well as representatives from staff, the local authority and the local community.
 The Governing Body has a range of duties and powers and a general responsibility for the conduct of the school.
-Vacancies for Parent Governors are advertised
+Vacancies for Parent Governors are advertisednas they arise.
+If you would be interested in joining us please contact our current chair Deborah Fogden firstname.lastname@example.org

 We hold a termly “Family Breakfast” for all families.
-Pop along, have breakfast as a family and take the opportunity to have a look t your child’s books.
+Pop along, have breakfast as a family and take the opportunity to have a look at your child’s books.
 Members of the team are also available to chat to.
-Family Mathematics Challenges Each half term we run a Family Mathematics Challenge; do get involved!

 Health and Welfare